Boom: April saw jobs, wages surge

 **Want FOX News Halftime Report in your inbox every day?
 Sign up here.**

-On the roster: Boom: April saw jobs, wages surge - DNC tries to hold the line on debates - trump talked with Putin about Mueller report - Senate GOP puts infrastructure in the slow lane - Lawyers, man…
+On the roster: Boom: April saw jobs, wages surge - DNC tries to hold the line on debates - Trump talked with Putin about Mueller report - Senate GOP puts infrastructure in the slow lane - Lawyers, man…

 BOOM: APRIL SAW JOBS, WAGES SURGE